-IP Header - Internet Protocol Datagram

-Version: 4 Header Length: 5 Precedence: 0 Type of Service: %000 Unused: %00 Total Length: 187 Identifier: 22486
+IP Header - Internet Protocol Datagram Version: 4 Header Length: 5 Precedence: 0 Type of Service: %000 Unused: %00

+Total Length: 187

+Identifier: 22486

 Fragmentation Flags: %010 Do Not Fragment

-Fragment Offset: 0 Time To Live: 60
+Fragment Offset: 0

+Time To Live: 60

-IP Type: 0x06 TCP Header Checksum: 0xd031 Source IP Address: 10.7.1.30 Dest.
-TP Address: 10.7.1.10 No Internet Datagram Options
+IP Type: 0x06 TCP

+Header Checksum: 0xd031

+Source IP Address: 10.7.1.30

+Dest.
+IP Address: 10.7.1.10

+No Internet Datagram Options

-Notice that there are logical, or IP, addresses in this header.
+Can you distinguish the logical, or IP, addresses in this header?

-The type field-it's typically a protocol field, but this analyzer sees it as a type field-is important.
+The Type field-it's typically a Protocol field, but this analyzer sees it as a Type field-is important.
 If the header didn't carry the protocol information for the next layer, IP wouldn't know what to do with the data carried in the packet.
+The example above tells IP to hand the segment to TCP.

-Figure 3.7 shows how the Network layer sees the protocols at the Transport layer when it needs to hand a packet to the upper-layer protocols.
+Figure 3.7 demonstrates how the Network layer sees the protocols at the Transport layer when it needs to hand a packet to the upper-layer protocols.

-The protocol field in an IP header FIGURE 3.7
+FIGURE 3.7 The Protocol field in an IP header

-In this example, the protocol field tells IP to send the data to either TCP port 6 or UDP port 17 (both hex addresses).
+In this example, the Protocol field tells IP to send the data to either TCP port 6 or UDP port 17 (both hex addresses).
 However, it will only be UDP or TCP if the data is part of a data stream headed for an upper-layer service or application.
 It could just as easily be destined for ICMP (Internet Control Message Protocol), ARP (Address Resolution Protocol), or some other type of Network layer protocol.

-Table 3.1 is a list of some other popular protocols that can be specified in the protocol field.
+Table 3.2 is a list of some other popular protocols that can be specified in the Protocol field.